MicrosoftDocs/sql-docs/docs/advanced-analytics/r/create-a-local-package-repository-using-minicran.md

 ms.author: "jeannt"
 manager: "jhubbard"
 ---
-# Create a local package repository Using miniCRAN
+# Create a local package repository using miniCRAN

 There are two ways that you can prepare R packages for installation onto a server without internet access.